Keep the phones ringing

 Keeping the books in order is essential for any business, and it all comes down to finding the accounting software that best suits your business.

-If you don’t have experience with accounting software and are just looking for the basics such as invoicing, quoting, time tracking and reconciling accounts, then take a look at FreshBooks.
+If you don’t have experience with accounting software and are just looking for the basics like invoicing, quoting, time tracking and reconciling accounts, then take a look at FreshBooks.
 It will automate expense recording and paid invoices by matching relevant transactions from your bank account or credit card, so you don’t have to manually track expenses or chase unpaid invoices again.

 Office software and cloud storage